 Do the following to prepare for a mammogram:

 You will be asked to put on a gown that opens at the front.

-The radiologist will ask you to stand in front of an X-ray machine and place your breast on a plastic plate.
+The technologist will ask you to stand in front of an X-ray machine and place your breast on a plastic plate.
 Another plastic plate will press down on your breast to slightly spread out the tissue.
-The technician will proceed to take some X-rays and observe them to ensure that they are clear for evaluation.
+The technologist will proceed to take some X-rays and observe them to ensure that they are clear for evaluation.

 You can schedule your mammogram at TOPS Comprehensive Breast Center.
 We are an outpatient facility that is equipped with the latest diagnostic and screening technologies.

 You can learn more about our 3D and 2D mammography procedures by getting in touch with our healthcare staff.
 You can also request a list of specialty physicians who can help you on your breast cancer journey.